varuzhnikov/proxmox-lvm-k8s-cluster-hetzner-terraform-kubespray/README.md

 cp terraform.tfvars.example terraform.tfvars
 ```

-Put the token from the file obtained on step 5 (ansible/secrets folder) into the terraform.tfvars, adjust a server ip address.
+Put the token from the file obtained on step 5 (ansible/secrets folder) into the terraform.tfvars, adjust a server ip address, and your pub ssh key.

 📌 Set up HCP Terraform for remote state storing and lock acquiring, see the [companion article](https://blog.hogmetrics.com/how-to-store-terraform-state-in-terraform-cloud-free-tier/)

-Spin up the first VM:
+Spin up a cluster VMs:

 ```
 terraform init
-terraform plan -out first_vm
+terraform plan -out "k8s"
-terraform apply "first_vm"
+terraform apply "k8s"
 ```

 After playing with that in case you don't need it anymore, destroy with: